Skip to main content

 Innovation Districts

-Well-planned innovation districts merge research, business, and social spaces to support civic engagement and economic growth.
+Well-planned innovation districts merge research, business, and social spaces to foster civic engagement and drive economic growth.

-Supporting innovation at the large-scale means investing in your neighborhood and community to transform or create new innovation districts.
-These dense, mixed-use environments foster a vibrant ecosystem that connects people, ideas, and investment to drive commercialization of inventions, research, and technologies.
+These dense, mixed-use environments combine lab spaces, makerspaces, co-working spaces, incubators, and collaborative office space with housing, hotels, restaurants, retail, entertainment, and community areas.
+They foster a vibrant ecosystem that connects people, ideas, and investment to drive commercialization of inventions, research, and technologies.

 The Pearl

-The master plan weaves the new community into the fabric of the city and centers itself around this highly visible and prominent academic anchor building which is connected to a new 250,000 SF research building.
-A large public plaza serves as the heart of the district where students, faculty, researchers, entrepreneurs, visitors, and the local community can gather.
+The master plan weaves the new community into the fabric of the city and centers itself around the prominent academic anchor building which is connected to a new 330,000 SF research facility.
+At the heart of the district lies a spacious public plaza, a central hub where students, faculty, researchers, entrepreneurs, visitors, and the local community can gather.

 Providence Innovation District

-The rerouting of I-195 in Providence created new developable land and removed a longtime barrier between the historic Jewelry District, home of Brown University’s medical school, and the city center.
-The master plan reclaims a brownfield as an innovation district that envisions a million-square-foot mixed-use community containing housing, a new hotel, retail, labs, research space, and a variety of tech start-up spaces.
+The rerouting of I-195 in Providence unlocked new developable land and removed a longtime barrier between the historic Jewelry District, home of Brown University’s medical school, and the city center.
+The master plan transforms a brownfield into the vibrant 195 innovation district, envisioning a million-square-foot mixed-use community containing housing, a new hotel, retail spaces, labs, research facilities, and a variety of tech start-up hubs.

 Next in Innovation Environments